ruchirshetye/aws-cloudformation-ecs-poc-simple/docs/README.md

-# Cloudformation: senzing-demo-full-stack
+# Cloudformation: aws-cloudformation-ecs-poc-simple

 ## Synopsis

-The `senzing-demo-full-stack` demonstrates a Senzing deployment using an AWS Cloudformation template.
+The `aws-cloudformation-ecs-poc-simple` demonstrates a Senzing deployment using an AWS Cloudformation template.

 ## Overview

-The `senzing-demo-full-stack` demonstration is an AWS Cloudformation template that creates the following resources:
+The `aws-cloudformation-ecs-poc-simple` demonstration is an AWS Cloudformation template that creates the following resources:

 1. AWS infrastructure
     1. VPC